-We observe from Fig. 6a that node A's sending rate first drops immediately upon link failure, then quickly adapts to the new operating point of around 120 kbps, only half of the theoretical optimal.
-This is because Celerity only explores 2-hop trees for content delivery, while in this case 3-hop trees (e.g., $A \rightarrow B \rightarrow C \rightarrow D$ ) are needed to achieve the optimal.
-It is of great interest to explore beyond this 2-hop tree-packing limitation to further improve the performance without incurring excessive overhead.
+We observe from Fig. 8a that node A's sending rate first drops immediately upon link failure, then quickly adapts to the new operating point of around 120 kbps, only half of the theoretical optimal.
+This is because Celerity only explores 2-hop trees for content delivery while in this case 3-hop trees (e.g., $A \rightarrow B \rightarrow C \rightarrow D$ ) are needed to achieve the optimal.
+It is of great interest to explore source rate control mechanisms beyond this 2-hop tree-packing limitation to further improve the performance without incurring excessive overhead.

-In Figs. 6d, we observe session D's rate first drops and then climbs back.
-This is because session D happens to use trees with node A being an intermediate node right before the link failure.
-The failure breaks these trees, and causes session D's rate to drop dramatically.
-Celerity adapts and switches to use trees with node B as the intermediate node.
-Consequently, session D's rate gradually restores to around the optimal.
-This observation shows the excellent adaptability of Celerity to abrupt network condition changes.
+In Figs. 8d, we observe the sending rate of session D first drops and then climbs back.
+This is because session D happens to use the trees with node A being intermediate nodes right before the link failure.
+The link failure breaks session D's trees, thus session D's rate drops dramatically.
+Celerity detects the significant change and adapts to use the trees with B as intermediate nodes for session D. Session D's rate thus gradually restore to around the optimal.
+These observations show the excellent adaptability of Celerity to abrupt network condition changes.

 As a comparison, we observe that Simulcast's maximum achievable rates of session A, C, and D all drop to zero upon the link failure.
-This is because there is no direct overlay link between Aand C (D) after the link failure.
+This is because there is no direct overlay link between A and C (D) after the link failure.
 Consequently, Simulcast is not able to broadcast the source's content to all the receivers in these sessions, resulting in zero session rates.